ka0rukan/mod_general_development/README.md

 * Loosely couple components and development teams require extra effort be made related to API development and documentation
 * The underlying network is even more important as a single request from a user could generate hundreds of transactions
-* With each service providing an exposed interface and attack vector, security must be considered even more
+* With each service providing an exposed interface and attack vector, security is a critical consideration
 * Tracking addresses and identities for services in a scalable fashion
-* Operational challenges of a quickly changing, highly distrubted application pressure traditional models
+* Operational challenges of a quickly changing, highly distributed application pressure traditional models

 And finally, the data leveraged in a modern application is very different from the single relational database of a traditional application.
 Big Data is throughout these applicaitons, and a single application may pull in data from a dozen or more differnet data sources, some of which may not even be owned or controlled by the application owner themselves.